MicrosoftDocs/powerapps-docs/powerapps-docs/teams/asset-inspection.md

 ### Home screen

-The app greats you based on your time of the day and lists the statistics of all inspections for the last 7 days.
+The app greats you based on your time of the day and lists the statistics of all inspections for the last seven days.

 ![Home screen](media/asset-inspection/home-screen.png "Home screen")